How GM ended up suing its crosstown rival

 WHY DID GM SUE FIAT CHRYSLER?

-GM alleges that Fiat Chrysler senior executives, including now-deceased CEO Sergio Marchionne, funneled $1.5 million in bribes to UAW officials for nearly a decade to get more favorable union contract terms than GM.
+GM alleges that Fiat Chrysler senior executives, including now-deceased CEO Sergio Marchionne, paid $1.5 million in bribes to UAW officials for nearly a decade and corrupted the bargaining process with the union in the 2009, 2011 and 2015 contracts to gain advantages over General Motors.

 The lawsuit says that because of the bribes, which were funneled through a joint UAW-Fiat Chrysler training center, the union allowed Fiat Chrysler to use more lower-paid temporary workers.
 Also, FCA in 2015 did not have to limit the number of newly hired workers who make less and get lower-cost benefits than older workers hired before 2007.